Anti-Corruption Report for the West Balkans

 Measure corruption in order to fight it

-Corruption is the second name of many Balkan countries.
-In order to address it, we need deeper analysis and less prejudice.
-The European Commission has developed a sound methodology to assess corruption in its member states, leading to the first EU Anti-Corruption Report in 2014.
-The European Commission should apply this methodology to produce West Balkans Anti-Corruption reports every two years.
+Corruption is often mentioned as one of the biggest problems in the Balkans.
+Yet, hard data on its pervasiveness and nature are scarce.
+In order to successfully address it, we need deeper analysis and less prejudice.
+The European Commission has developed a sound methodology to assess corruption, which led in 2014 to the first EU Anti-Corruption Report.
+It should use this methodology to produce Western Balkans Anti-Corruption reports every two years.

 ESI discussion paper: Measuring corruption – The case for deep analysis and a simple proposal (19 March 2015)